nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User types keyword followed by student details into textbox
+1. User types `add` keyword followed by student details into textbox
-2. App acknowledges that a new user has been added
+2. App acknowledges that a new student has been added
 3. Use case ends

 **Extensions**

 - 2a.
-App detects similar/identical name or phone number in records
+App detects similar/identical name

     - 2a1.
-Asks user to confirm action
+App rejects the new addition
     - 2a2.
-User confirms/denies
+Use case ends

+- 2b.
+App detects clashing lesson
-    - 2a3.
-App adds new entry and acknowledges / returns to home screen
+    - 2b1.
+App rejects the new addition
-    - 2a4.
+    - 2b2.
 Use case ends

 **Use case: UC2 - List all students**